flaneurette/Import-Real-World-Terrain-and-Buildings-into-Unity-3D-using-BlenderGIS-and-Blosm-/README.md

 I wrote the manual and workflow

 ChatGPT wrote the Python Script helper.
+(Heavylifted the proper Ray tracing for me)

 Wishing you good luck, because it's not easy!